mullapudirajaprashanth/DataBreaches/Section 3 - Data Exploration.md

   ![alt text](https://github.com/mullapudirajaprashanth/DataBreaches/blob/master/Images/pl2.png)

 The types of organization we have in our data are:
--•	BSF – Businesses (Financial and Insurance Services) -•	BSO – Businesses (Others)
+-	BSF – Businesses (Financial and Insurance Services)
+-	BSO – Businesses (Others)
--•	BSR – Businesses (Retail/Merchant - Including Online Retail)
+-	BSR – Businesses (Retail/Merchant - Including Online Retail)
--•	EDU – Educational Institutions
+-	EDU – Educational Institutions
--•	GOV – Government & Military
+-	GOV – Government & Military
--•	MED – Healthcare, Medical Providers & Medical Insurance Services -•	NGO – Nonprofits
+-	MED – Healthcare, Medical Providers & Medical Insurance Services
+-	NGO – Nonprofits

-From the pie chart, we observe that the Businesses have the highest number of records lost and ‘BSO’ in particular has over 8.5 Billion records breached over the last 14 years.
+From the pie chart, we observe that the Businesses have the highest number of records lost and ‘BSO’ in particular has over **8.5 Billion records** breached over the last 14 years.

 The R code that was used to generate the above plot is below:
 ```